 With youth unemployment hovering around 50 percent and an increasing brain drain driven by lack of opportunity, the countries of Southeast Europe are at risk of instability.
 Between rising nationalism, a meddling Russia, and the threat of Islamic extremism, the region poses a real security threat to Europe and the world if it cannot overcome political differences, work towards creating a stable economy, improve bilateral regional relations, and ensure stability and security that will benefit all countries in the region.
 Yet, the current solution—using EU accession alone as a catalyst for internal reforms in these countries—is a risky proposition.
 The timeline is long and uncertain, the EU itself is under pressure, and when accession is achieved, as in Croatia, the reforms don’t always stick.

 The connection between thriving economies and peace and stability is well-established.
 In addition to alleviating the destabilizing effects of poverty by providing employment, side benefits of technology transfer and sharing of best management practices have been known to strengthen economies and societies.

 Network 20/20’s SEE Change Project will strengthen peace and stability by promoting a sustainable market economy, innovation, and entrepreneurship in Albania, Bosnia and Herzegovina, Croatia, Kosovo, Macedonia, Montenegro, and Serbia.
-Rather than focus on gestating innovation, “SEE Change” will focus on regional rapid job and business creation by connecting aspiring entrepreneurs from these countries with already-developed technologies from the United States and elsewhere that are commercially suitable for the region.
+Rather than focus on gestating innovation, “SEE Change” will focus on regional rapid job and business creation by connecting aspiring entrepreneurs with already-developed technologies from the United States and elsewhere that are commercially suitable for the region.

 The competitive program will also provide business education, mentorship, and access to capital.
 Anticipated outcomes are the creation of 6-8 companies per year and a ripple effect that includes job creation, inspiration, and mentorship.